Oat products testing below 5 ppm gluten may qualify to bear the CSA Recognition Seal in INNOVATIVE Products.

 The FDA’s 2013 definition of gluten-free does not include oats as a prohibited grain.
 Therefore consumers sensitive to oats or some oat varieties will need to check ingredient labels closely.

-OATS CONTAIN: Avenin, in Oats contains similar amino acid sequences as wheat gluten and can evoke the immune response of celiac disease for some people.
+Avenin, in Oats contains similar amino acid sequences as wheat gluten.
+Some people will react to oats.
 Oats storage protein toxicity is not the same in all varieties of oats.
 Today, there is no way to predict ahead of time, which people with celiac disease will or will not be able to successfully consume oats without an immune reaction.

 CONSIDER: A growing number of oat products are handled to eliminate cross contamination in the field, transportation and processing.
 Seek only oat products, grown, processed and packaged to be free of contamination with wheat, barley or rye.
 Discuss your personal use of oats with your physician.
 Products containing oats qualify for gluten-free certification through the Innovative category of the CSA Recognition Seal Program.

 As always, each individual is responsible for managing the inevitable risks related to living gluten-free.
 Each person develops a personal criteria for making decisions that will achieve their optimum health and well-being.
 For some people that means oats and others are oats free.
 See Managing the Gluten-Free Diet .